JoshSJKim/FCC-FEDL-Bootstrap/README.md

 - Every HTML element has a parent element from which it inherits properties
 - jQuery has a function called `.parent()` that allows you to access the parent of whichever element you've selected.
+- It also has a function called `.children()` that targets the elements nested in a parent element.

 ```html
 <script>